PassiveLemon/tmodloader1.4-docker/README.md

 </br>

 ## Applying your server stuff </br>
-Clone/download and copy and paste all of the files into your server directory excluding the LICENSE and README.md.
+Clone/download and copy and paste all of the files into your server directory excluding the Dockerfile, LICENSE, and README.md.
 If it asks to overwrite, allow it. </br>

  - If you want to run the server from a windows host, edit the serverconfigwindows.txt and use the startserver.bat. </br>